What is Julefrokost? The Danish Christmas Lunch

 Are restaurants open on Christmas Eve?

 Christmas is a family festival in Denmark.
-Most Danish restaurants are closed on both Christmas and Christmas Eve so that their staff can celebrate Christmas with their families and friends.
+Most Danish restaurants are closed on both Christmas and Christmas Eve, allowing their staff to celebrate with their families and friends during the holiday season.
 Only a few restaurants are open.

 How much does Julefrokost cost?